 ….
 “I gave up everything, I left home, sold my car, motorcycle, clothes, my rolex and most of the material things I owned to follow that almost nagging, suffocating, undeterred feeling that once known does not make you find peace: SANTIAGO, the Camino de Santiago.
 My life needed answers that only a journey in complete solitude could give me “….

-Below is a trailer of my entire journey.
+Below is the trailer of my entire journey.
 Good vision and… Buen Camino!